 Please note that it is the student's responsibility to ensure the completeness of their applications by planning ahead to make certain that all documents will be uploaded to the online application by the deadline.

 Upon acceptance into the PhD in Nursing program, the following additional admission requirements may apply:

 - Official documents (transcripts, degree certificates, etc.) will be required upon receiving the conditional offer of admission letter.
 Documents must be sent directly from the post-secondary institution to the Faculty of Graduate Studies and Research Office.

 - College and Association of Registered Nurses of Alberta (CARNA) registration.
 Students enrolled in the PhD program may be required to be registered as active members of CARNA.
 Students who wish to work as teaching assistants must have CARNA registration.
 Students will be expected to provide proof of registration annually.
 The process of registration can take several months and students are expected to begin the application process as soon as they receive their letter of admission.
-Students in the online cohort of the PhD program must only be registered in the province/jurisdiction where they will conduct their doctoral research.
+Students in the PhD program must be registered in the province/jurisdiction where they will conduct their doctoral research.